google/yapf/README.rst

 has been YAPF-formatted.

 ---------------------------------------------
-Excluding files from formatting (.yapfignore)
+Excluding files from formatting (.yapfignore or pyproject.toml)
 ---------------------------------------------

-In addition to exclude patterns provided on commandline, YAPF looks for additional patterns specified in a file named ``.yapfignore`` located in the working directory from which YAPF is invoked.
+In addition to exclude patterns provided on commandline, YAPF looks for additional patterns specified in a file named ``.yapfignore`` or ``pyproject.toml`` located in the working directory from which YAPF is invoked.

 ``.yapfignore``'s syntax is similar to UNIX's filename pattern matching::